The main part of St Mary’s Cathedral with its distinctive east-facing Gothic windows was constructed in 1886 by pioneer priest Fr James Hegarty.

 Bishop Jeremiah Coffey’s grave lies in the cathedral grounds between the east wall of the cathedral and Pearson St. frontage.

 Following an extensive assessment of the condition of the Cathedral, a restoration plan was launched in November 2010.
 Works needed to bring the Mother Church of the diocese back to its former splendor is estimated to cost around $1 million.
 Bishop Christopher Prowse launched an appeal to raise funds towards the restoration.
 The same evening a pictorial history of the Cathedral was launched.
-Three Springtimes: Chronicles of St Mary’s Cathedral Sale, by noted historian Peter Synan is available for $40 from the Sale Parish, and Sion House, Warragul.
+Three Springtimes: Chronicles of St Mary’s Cathedral Sale, by noted historian Peter Synan is available for $40 from the St Mary’s Cathedral Piety Stall, and Sion House, Warragul.

-Following the move of the Bishop’s residence and all diocesan staff to Warragul in July 2012, the cathedral has remained in Sale and is used the bishop for all major liturgical celebrations of the year.
+Following the move of the Bishop’s residence and all diocesan staff to Warragul in July 2012, the cathedral has remained in Sale and is used by the Bishop for all major liturgical celebrations of the year.